-Athens in 2 Days for Families - Early Acropolis visit (avoid mid-day heat and crowds)
+Athens in 2 Days - Early Acropolis visit (avoid mid-day heat and crowds)

 A relaxed, stroller-friendly 2-day Athens plan for families with children (toddlers to pre-teens).
 Morning sightseeing when temperatures are mild, shaded outdoor time and interactive museums in the afternoon, built-in nap/snack breaks, short transfers and early dinners.
 Chosen for May (Spring) — comfortable days, long daylight and many outdoor play options.